G4 (American TV network): Programming

 In addition to video game culture, G4's programming encompassed geek, fandom, genre, and general audience shows aimed at young adults.
 The network primarily livestreamed its original programming on their Twitch and YouTube channels.
-These livestreams are edited to air on the linear television channel and video on demand platforms the next day.
+These livestreams were edited to air on the linear television channel and video on demand platforms the next day.
 The television channel's programming featured reruns of older G4 shows, as well as other acquired programs.
 Pulse was a prerecorded weekly news show that focused on the gaming industry that aired on G4.
 In November 2004, along with other G4techTV programs, the show was cancelled.
 News segments were merged with revamped version of The Screen Savers (later Attack of the Show), though eventually those duties were taken over by the editorial staff of X-Play.

 G4's website previously featured game trailers and reviews, select video clips of its original shows, and web original programming.
 The website continued providing entertainment-related news articles until May 31, 2013, with the last article posted on G4's website as a replacement for the site's schedule section, was a notice stating that "NBCUniversal has discontinued all operations for G4" seven days after the network left the air.
 The website was relaunched on July 24, 2020, coinciding with the announcement of the network's revival.